-44. This report seeks Members agreement at this stage to explore the development of an integrated commissioning model between the City of London Corporation and City & Hackney CCG.
-Once exploration has taken place and further information has been gathered from the parties involved then a second report for members will be presented.
-At this stage it will be possible to provide full detail on any legal implications involved.
+43. This report seeks Members' agreement at this stage to explore the development of an integrated commissioning model between the City of London Corporation and City and Hackney CCG.
+Once exploration has taken place and further information has been gathered from the parties involved, a second report will be presented to Members.
+At that stage, it will be possible to provide full detail on any legal implications involved.